SapanaChaudhary/RA-RLHF/README.md

 Here is the [Openreview](https://openreview.net/forum?id=1BZKqZphsW) link for the paper.

-This code is based on the huggngface trl github repository  [trl](https://github.com/huggingface/trl)
+This code is based on the huggngface trl github repository  [trl](https://github.com/huggingface/trl).
+Trained model checkpoints will be added shortly.

 Please follow the setup instructions as mentioned in the trl repository.